 Making art is a romance.
 The first step to creating a pencil crayon painting is to fall in love.
 The image has to inspire love or it’s just a chore.
 At first the love affair is tentative.
 Ruinous mistakes are easy to make, but as romance blossoms the relationship becomes bolder, exploratory, free and even reckless.
 Art work engages weeks of creative focus and the romance is intense; coloured with the madness of obsession.
 Love makes us leap off the creative cliff.
 The love affair is fully expressed when the piece is complete, but, the romance lingers drawing long contemplation and sweet remembrance.
 Then comes the divorce, and a new romance.

 Della Hunter (Joye) studied fine arts at the University of Regina in 1972-74, but because making a living was important too, she became a Psychologist instead of completing the fine arts degree.
 For years, her creative energies were poured into her day-to-day Psychology work and there was little left over for art.
-Since retiring, she has been active in both visual art and writing.
-At present, she is teaching a drawing and art theory course with the University of Regina, Life Long Learning Centre.
+Since retiring, she has worked to set a routine of painting or engaging in art every day.
+When Covid does not interfere, she is teaches a drawing and art theory course with the University of Regina, Life Long Learning Centre.